kelly79126/NYTimesSearch/README.md

 The following **optional** features are implemented:

 * [V] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
+      => Show alter dialog to let user know the internet is not available
-* [ ] Used the **ActionBar SearchView** or custom layout as the query box instead of an EditText
+* [V] Used the **ActionBar SearchView** or custom layout as the query box instead of an EditText
-* [V] User can **share an article link** to their friends or email it to themselves => Include in Chrome Custom Tabs
+* [V] User can **share an article link** to their friends or email it to themselves => Now include in Chrome Custom Tabs
 * [V] Replaced Filter Settings Activity with a lightweight modal overlay
-* [ ] Improved the user interface and experiment with image assets and/or styling and coloring
+* [V] Improved the user interface and experiment with image assets and/or styling and coloring

 The following **bonus** features are implemented:

 * [ ] Use the [RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) with the `StaggeredGridLayoutManager` to display improve the grid of image results
 * [ ] For different news articles that only have text or only have images, use [Heterogenous Layouts](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) with RecyclerView
-* [ ] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
+* [V] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
 * [ ] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
 * [O] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.com/android/Drawables#vector-drawables) where appropriate.
-      => part of icon and image
+      => share icon in Chrome Custom Tabs is still image assets
-* [ ] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
+* [V] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
 * [ ] Uses [retrolambda expressions](http://guides.codepath.com/android/Lambda-Expressions) to cleanup event handling blocks.
 * [ ] Leverages the popular [GSON library](http://guides.codepath.com/android/Using-Android-Async-Http-Client#decoding-with-gson-library) to streamline the parsing of JSON data.
 * [ ] Leverages the [Retrofit networking library](http://guides.codepath.com/android/Consuming-APIs-with-Retrofit) to access the New York Times API.